Dhruv-Variya/MultiLib/README.md

  2. Restore NuGet packages.
  3. Configure connection strings in appsettings.json.
  4. Build and run the project.
+ 5. Please give a star⭐ and share with your friends if you like this!!!.

 ## Structure of this Project